rxzx115/Texas-Department-of-Insurance-Complaints/README.md

     - What are the distributions of complaints and resolution times?

-Data collection: To retrieve data from Data.gov
+Data collection: To retrieve data from data.gov

 Data cleaning: